|Home | Bookmark | Tell||Active petitions in over 75 countries||Follow GoPetition|

 لازم به یاد آوری است که اخرین باری مامورین زندان قصد داشتند وی را برای درمان ناحیه پا به بیمارستان منتقل کنند وی به دلیل اینکه این اعزام با دسبند صورت می گرفت از رفتن به بیمارستان خودداری کرد و این اقدام را غیر قانونی توصیف کرد.

-This letter will be sent to Russian Minister Sergei Lavrov the March 10, 2014.
+This letter will be sent to the Ayatollah Sadegh Larijani (Chief Justice of Iran) the April 28, 2014.

 You can add your signature to letter through this petition.